textbook/textbook.github.io/content/development/python-tdd-ohm-redux.md

-Title: Python TDD Ohm
+Title: Python TDD Ohm (redux)
-Date: 2024-08-17 11:31
-Modified: 2026-06-17 22:10
+Date: 2026-06-17 22:10
 Tags: python, tdd, xp
 Authors: Jonathan Sharpe
-Summary: Test-driven Python development done right - part 2
+Summary: Test-driven Python development done right - part 2, again

-> **Note**: this was originally published as [JS TDD Ohm], using JavaScript with Express and Jest, but I've recently been working with a client using [Python] with [pytest] and [FastAPI], so this article is an updated version of the same example using the latter tech stack.
+> **Note**: this was originally published as [Python TDD Ohm], using [pipenv], but has been rewritten to use [uv].
+The principles and process are exactly the same.

-> **Also note**: a [newer _"redux"_ version][redux] of this article, using the uv package manager, has been published.
-> You can continue to work through this version if you'd prefer to use pipenv.

 In [the previous article] in this series, I introduced some of the basics of test-driven development (TDD):